Room 1433, floor 4 (1 up)

 and doing a final year project.

-Then postgraduate studies in power systems at Imperial College, looking
+This was followed by postgraduate studies in power systems at Imperial College,

 I took the licentiate and PhD degrees here at KTH, investigating